NextronSystems/analysis-cockpit-manual/issues/issues.rst

 check for or install updates.
 The changelog might also not be displayed correctly.

-You will receive one if the following errors when trying to check for updates (or the check will just hang):
+You will receive one of the following errors when trying to check for updates (or the check will just hang):

 .. code-block:: none